 - 1 egg with 1 tsp. water, whisked

 - 10" pie plate

-- Using a food processor add the flour, sugar and salt and pulse a few times.
-Add the butter and lard and continue to pulse until the dough is in pea sized shapes.
-Don't over mix, maybe 8-12 times.
+- Using a food processor add the flour, sugar, and salt and pulse a few times.
+Add the butter and lard and continue to pulse until the dough is in pea-sized shapes.
+Don't over-mix, maybe 8-12 times.
 Now with the machine running pour the water down the tube and continue to pulse until it forms a ball adding in more water if necessary up to the 8 Tbsp. mark.
-Remove dough and place on a floured surface and roll into a ball.
+Remove the dough and place it on a floured surface and roll it into a ball.
 Wrap with plastic wrap and refrigerate for 30 min.

-- Roll out ½ the dough on a floured surface to fit a 10" pie plate.
+- Roll out 1/2 the dough on a floured surface to fit a 10" pie plate.
 Place into pie plate and trim if needed.
 Fill with the apples.
-Roll out the second half of dough and place on top of the apples.
+Roll out the second half of the dough and place it on top of the apples.
 Make a crimped or fluted edge by first folding the top pie crust under the bottom pie crust.
-This video will have you perfect this technique and you can choose how you will like to seal your pie.

 - Next, cut slits for steam to escape.
 Lastly, brush the pie with the egg wash and sprinkle with cinnamon and sugar.